cs544-wisc/f23/p5/README.md

 ...
 ```

 Of course, the checker only looks at the answers, not how you got them, so there may be further deductions (especially in the case of hardcoding answers).
-Moreover, Q6 and Q8 are manually graded, so the autograder will not give you any feedback on them.
+Moreover, Q6 and Q8 will be manually graded after your submission, so the autograder will not give you any feedback on them (it always says `PASS`)!